naclsn/sel/README.md

 $ ninja -C build coverage
 ```

+Due to the stupid length of some debug symbols, release
-Release build are usualy faster to build:
+build are usually faster to compile:
 ```console
 $ meson release --buildtype release
 $ ninja -C release